LIVE · August 7, 2026

 Is Apple Music Down Right Now?

-No Problems at Apple Music
+Possible Issues at Apple Music

 Community-reported & estimated figures.
 These numbers are based on user reports and automated signals, not official statistics.